wiretap-retro/mt32-pi-zero-breakout/README.md

 Please read the original mt32-pi repository linked in the information section for compatibility of parts.

 ## License
 This project uses the UNLICENSE.
 Feel free to do what you want with it.
+Check over the project before ordering.
+Build at your own risk.